Visual Studio 2013 Update 3 Release Details

-A memory dump is a snapshot of an app's use of memory at the time when the dump is made.
+A memory dump is a snapshot of an app's use of memory when the dump is performed.

-While you are debugging a memory dump, you can now select a type and navigate to the type's definition or its references by using Go to Definition and Find All References.
+When you debug a memory dump, you can select a type and navigate to the type's definition or its references by selecting Go to Definition and Find All References.
 (Minimum edition: Ultimate)

 Memory dump debugging support for .NET Native

 You can now debug NET Native x86 applications, and debug memory dumps from .NET Native apps.
 (Minimum edition: Express)